 There might be additional costs you may encounter whilst studying.
 The following highlights the mandatory and optional costs for this course:

 - Printing and binding: The cost of printing and binding the dissertations will need to be covered by the student.
-Cost £10-£20.
+Indicative cost: £10-£20.

 SCHOLARSHIPS, BURSARIES AND AWARDS

 We have a variety of scholarship and bursaries available to support you financially with the cost of your course.
 To see if you’re eligible, please see our Scholarships and Awards.